Next planned opening: Fall 2020

-IVADO funding program for excellence scholarships – PhD
+IVADO excellence scholarship program for PhD

 IVADO’s commitment to equity, diversity and inclusion and note to applicants